How to manage your headaches

 Fig 2: How to set up your work station.

-Step 4: Do regular exercise
+Step 3: Do regular physical activity

 By attending physiotherapy, looking at your posture and doing exercises you will be able to manage your headaches without medication!
 Book now and take the first step in managing your headache without medication.